Muttbach-Belvédère railway station: History

 Muttbach-Belvédère was opened in 1926, upon the opening of the portion of the FO between Gletsch and Realp.
-It is in a spectacular and environmentally significant location, and was constructed on top of spoil that had been excavated from the Summit Tunnel.
+It is located in a scenic and environmentally significant location, and was constructed on top of spoil that had been excavated from the Summit Tunnel.

 The first part of its name, "Muttbach", is also the name of the adjacent stream that drains from the Mutt Glacier.
 "Belvédère", the rest of its name, refers to a well known hotel and lookout situated nearby, on the Furka Pass high above the Rhone Glacier.
 (Part of the James Bond movie Goldfinger was filmed between the Belvédère Hotel and the small curved part of the Pass above Realp.)

 Between 1926 and 1981, Muttbach-Belvédère was owned and operated by the FO, which connects Brig in Valais, via Andermatt in Uri, with Göschenen, Uri, and Disentis/Mustér, Graubünden.
 In 1982, the original portion of the FO between Oberwald in Valais and Realp in Uri, including Muttbach-Belvédère, was replaced by an FO line passing through the then new Furka Base Tunnel.
 The superseded portion of the FO line was abandoned.